 Intelligence is hard to define.
 But the concept of ‘understanding’ is an essential part of what intelligence is.
 There are different levels and types of understanding.
 Understanding a math problem is a form of understanding.
 But someone who is good at math might not be good at understanding languages and vice versa.

 So in this sense there are different types of understanding and intelligence.
-Being able to solve a difficult mathematical equation in a short amount of time is not the only measure of what it is to be intelligent.
+Being able to solve a difficult mathematical equation in a short amount of time is not the only measure of what intelligence is.
 The strength of artificial intelligence (AI) lies in this type of logical, mathematical intelligence, combined with having a large base of general knowledge.

 Human intelligence is organic, natural intelligence.
 The fundamental difference between human intelligence and AI is human sensitivity.
 This is because sensitivity is an integral part of human intelligence and therefore a computer cannot be intelligent in the same way as a human being.

 In humans, emotions and thoughts influence each other.
-This relation between sensitivity and intelligence is inherently human.
-If you study yourself closely, you’ll see that your intelligence is an interplay between rational thought processes and intuitive sensitivity.
+If you study yourself closely, you can observe that your intelligence is an interplay between rational thought processes and intuitive sensitivity.

-AI can only be a disconnected and one–sided form of intelligence, because there is no love and human wisdom in it, which both come from a sense of connectedness.
+AI can only be a disconnected and one–sided form of intelligence.
+There is no empathy and (human) wisdom in it, which come from a sense of connectedness.

 So until a way is found to combine AI and human sensitivity (which, I think, will be pretty difficult to do), there is no true comparison between AI and human intelligence.